 I would make a big jug with water at home and keep refilling it as you go through your day.
 Perhaps without a lid or just a mesh to keep bugs from having a party in your water.

 Ok, so I am not saying this is the best filtration system you can use.
 I like it because it is completely zero waste, and I can have it in my bottle on the go.
 Will it remove all impurities?
-No, but since I am currently drinking water straight from the tap, it will undoubtedly make for better-tasting water.
+No, but since I am drinking water straight from the tap, it will undoubtedly make for better-tasting water.
 So I have ordered mine here on Amazon since that is the best and quickest way I can get them at the moment.
-Being on the road and all.
+I was on the road and all.
 I will get back to you and share more of my experience with you.

 P.S.
 Let me know about your favorite water filtration method on the go?
 Are you using a GeigerRig or a Camelback with a filter in the pipe?
 Do you use a Lifestraw?
 Or do you even filter your precious water?

 P.S.
-If you are concerned about the quality of your tap water at home, I have joined forces with the guys from TapScore to give you the best state of the art home water testing kit.
+If you are concerned about the quality of your tap water at home, I have joined forces with the guys from TapScore to give you the best state-of-the-art home water testing kit.